The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Matching procedure between simulated and observed galaxy samples

 We also assume that the inferred SFR of the observed galaxies is equivalent to the instantaneous SFR of the gas cells of a simulated galaxy, again within twice its stellar half-mass radius.
-In fact, GAMA's SFRs are averaged over 100 Myr: as shown by \citealt{Donnari2021}, at least for TNG, whether SFRs are de facto instantaneous vs. averaged across the past 1 Gyr and whether they are measured across varying galaxy apertures should not be important for the main purposes of this paper, i.e. for splitting galaxies into quiescent and star-forming ones at low $z$ and as long as the rule for the grouping is the same -- see below.
-However, even within the quiescent and star-forming samples, the X-ray CGM signal may in fact show trends with the actual level of SFR, and hence we also show results adopting 100 Myr-averaged values measured throughout the galaxy body.
-We manually re-label sSFR values below $10^{-15}$ yr$^{-1}$ to exactly $10^{-15}$ yr$^{-1}$, in both observation and simulations data, to avoid being affected by highly-uncertain or numerical resolution-dependent SFR estimations.
+In fact, GAMA SFRs are averaged over 100 Myr: as shown by \citealt{Donnari2021}, at least for TNG, whether SFRs are de facto instantaneous or averaged across the past 1 Gyr and whether they are measured across varying galaxy apertures should not be important for the main purposes of this paper, that is, for splitting galaxies into quiescent and star-forming ones at low $z$ and as long as the rule for the grouping is the same; see below.
+However, even within the quiescent and star-forming samples, the X-ray CGM signal may show trends with the actual level of SFR, and hence we also show results adopting 100 Myr-averaged values measured throughout the galaxy body.
+We manually re-label sSFR values below $10^{-15}$ yr$^{-1}$ to exactly $10^{-15}$ yr$^{-1}$ in both observation and simulations data in order to avoid being affected by highly uncertain or numerical resolution-dependent SFR estimations.

-For every GAMA galaxy at a given redshift (see Table~\ref{tab:gama:data}), a simulated analog is searched for in the stellar mass -- sSFR plane at the closest snapshot by randomly selecting a galaxy within a rectangle whose widths are equivalent to the uncertainties associated to the measured values of stellar mass and SFR on a galaxy-by-galaxy basis.
-If no simulated galaxy is found within such limits, we simply take the closest simulated galaxy to the observed one -- this occurs only for $\sim400$ ($\sim800$) GAMA galaxies when matching to TNG (EAGLE).
-We repeat this procedure for the overall sample 20 times for both TNG and EAGLE, so to obtain 20 different Monte Carlo simulation samples matched to the observational ones.
+For every GAMA galaxy at a given redshift (see Table~\ref{tab:gama:data}), a simulated analog is searched for in the stellar mass--sSFR plane at the closest snapshot by randomly selecting a galaxy within a rectangle whose widths are equivalent to the uncertainties associated to the measured values of stellar mass and SFR on a galaxy-by-galaxy basis.
+If no simulated galaxy is found within such limits, we simply take the closest simulated galaxy to the observed one; this occurs only for $\sim400$ ($\sim800$) GAMA galaxies when matching to TNG (EAGLE).
+We repeat this procedure for the overall sample 20 times for both TNG and EAGLE so as to obtain 20 different Monte Carlo simulation samples matched to the observational ones.

 Quiescent and star-forming matched simulated galaxies are then divided with the fixed boundary cut at $\log_{10}(\rm{sSFR})=-11$, as in Sect. \ref{sec:GAMA}.
 Bins in galaxy stellar mass as described in Table~\ref{tab:gama:data} are extracted from the overall matched samples.